kimtks456/friend-tutor-backend/README.md

 The frontend is deployed on Netlify and is receiving the API using the above domain.

 - **Frontend domain :** [https://friends-mentor.netlify.app](https://friends-mentor.netlify.app/)

+## 🔧 How to Setup
+This project currently supports HTTPS and is being deployed, so its features can be easily accessed through the above domain.
+Therefore, here we will introduce the method of setting up a backend environment that is the same as our development environment <u>locally</u> and running the code so that APIs can be accessed at http://localhost:8080.

+### Requirements
+- Port 8080 must be available.
+- Docker must be running.
+### Using Docker

+To facilitate easy backend environment setup, we provide Docker.
+Normally, the database and server should be executed in separate containers, but for simplicity, an image is provided that can run both MySQL and Spring in the same container.
+By running the following commands in the terminal, you can start the server, and receive responses via **[http://localhost:8080](http://localhost:8080/).**

+- `docker pull mtkim/gdsc_friends_tutor:1.0.0`
+- `docker run -it --name friends_tutor_BE -p 8080:8080 mtkim/gdsc_friends_tutor:1.0.0`

+### Manual Setup

+If Docker is not available, you can set up the backend environment directly by following the requirements below.

+- JDK 17
+- MySQL 8.0.32

+You can run MySQL and Spring server by following these steps:

+1. Clone the backend source code from the repository.
+2. Create a new database named `lms`.
+3. Navigate to the project directory and update the MySQL username and password in the `application-demo.properties` file.
+And grant privilege access to the user for the `lms` DB.
+4. Run MySQL in background.
+5. Build the project using the Gradle build command.
+6. Run the application using the command **`java -jar <jar-file-name>.jar`**.

+Now you should be able to supply APIs locally for the **demo version** of the [Friend Tutor](https://github.com/2ood/friend-mentor-frontend) project instead of the deploy version (HTTPS).

+<i>If there are any issues with the setup, please feel free to contact `kimtks456@naver.com` for assistance.</i>